 Located in the Isère Valley in France, deep in the Massif du Vercors Regional Natural Park, is the spectacular natural cave called the Grotte de Choranche.

-Also known as the Choranche cave, this incredible natural phenomenon is the only one of its kind in Europe, known for its thousands of fistuleuses stalactites providing quite the spectacle.
+Also known as the Choranche cave, this incredible natural phenomenon is the only one of its kind in Europe, famous for its thousands of fistuleuses stalactites providing quite the spectacle.

 The series of caves consist of many large galleries, some over 15-20 meters high.
 Add in some spectacular lighting, and this grotte is one of the most visited tourist attractions in the area.